postgres-ai/docs/docs/checkup/index.md

 ## General

 Postgres Checkup ([postgres-checkup](https://gitlab.com/postgres-ai-team/postgres-checkup)) is a diagnostics tool for a deep analysis of a Postgres database health.
 It detects current and potential issues with database performance, scalability, and security.
-It also produces recommendations on how to resolve or prevent them. postgres-checkup also reveals sneaking up, deeper problems, that may hit you in the future.
+It also produces recommendations on how to resolve or prevent them. postgres-checkup also reveals sneaking up, deeper problems that may hit you in the future.
 It helps to solve many known database administration problems and common pitfalls.
 It aims to detect issues at a very early stage and to suggest the best ways to prevent them.

 It makes sense to run this tool on a regular basis — weekly, monthly, and quarterly.
 Additionally, it is recommended using postgres-checkup during major database changes, right before and right after making the change, for the sake of regression control.

 Do you know how big was your database 1, 6, 12 months ago?
 What are the growth trends for each table and index, how fast the bloat grows in database objects after repacking?
-Depending on how much details your monitoring system has, and what its retention policies are, these questions might be very tricky to answer in a longer term.
-This is why it is recommended to store the resulting reports as long as possible, it will enable trend analysis for your database.
+Depending on how much detail your monitoring system has and what its retention policies are, these questions might be very tricky to answer in the longer term.
+This is why it is recommended to store the resulting reports as long as possible; it will enable trend analysis for your database.
 If you are going to use postgres-checkup with Postgres.ai Platform, uploading reports to the Platform's storage will automatically help you achieve this.

 ## Reports